Ten things you probably don’t want to know about me (but I’m going to tell you anyway):

 This isn’t my day job, obviously.
 When I’m not making a mess with flour in the kitchen, I am sat behind a desk at a real life accountancy firm.
-You might think that accountants are dead boring, but hopefully I can convince you otherwise if you’ll let me.
+You might think that accountants are dead boring, but hopefully I can convince you otherwise.

 I have a wife, Katie.
 She’s pretty much the best, apart from her inability to stop talking when I want to have my say.
 She gives me her honest opinion if I ask for it, and she supports me in anything I want to do.
 Even if she’d rather be doing something else.
 Basically, she’s a keeper.

-We got married last June.
+We got married in 2016.
 The wedding was so much fun, even if we pretty much did EVERYTHING ourselves.
 And yep, I did actually baked a four tier wedding cake.
 I wouldn’t advise you do the same.

 I studied Maths at University.
 In retrospect, that was a stupid decision, but I wouldn’t swap my uni experience for anything.
 I made some amazing friends there, and some spectacular mistakes, but it has shaped who I am today more than anything else ever has.

-I have the smallest kitchen in the world, and no fancy equipment.
-All my baking is done in our tiny little flat, where I have no dishwasher and a hell of a lot of clutter.
-I have only just acquired a stand-mixer (thanks Mum and Dad) and I have kitchen scales that add 8 grams onto everything I weigh.
+I have a pretty rubbish kitchen, and no fancy equipment.
+All my baking is done in our little kitchen, where I have only just got a dishwasher and am always surrounded by a hell of a lot of clutter.
+Although the kitchen scales that added 8 grams onto everything I weigh are a thing of the past, I’m not exactly in the kitchen of my dreams.
 If I can create things with this much standing in my way, then you can do it too.

 My favourite foods are cheese and chocolate.
 Not necessarily in that order.
 Ask anyone what my favourite chocolate bar is and they will tell you it’s a Wispa.
-My favourite thing to bake are sweets, like truffles or fudge, probably because they are the best to eat.
+My favourite thing to make are no-bake cheesecakes, as I strongly believe you get the most reward for your effort with them.